exercism/DEPRECATED.trackler/CONTRIBUTING.md

 # Contributing Guide

-The exercises for each language are stored in separate repositories, included here as git submodules under `./tracks`.
+The exercises for [each language][xtracks] are stored in separate repositories, included here as [git submodules][submodule] under `./tracks`.

-The common metadata which is shared between all the language tracks are also included as a git submodule in `./common`.
+The [common metadata][xcommon] which is shared between all the language tracks are also included as a [git submodule][submodule] in `./common`.

+A git submodule is essentially a project in another project.

 ## Terminology